Spencer Shimko doesn't even want to think about the possibility of a smoking ban in Howard County.

 Shimko's face falls.
 "That's not something I can even contemplate right now," he said.

-Montgomery County passed a ban in 2003, and the Prince George's County Council approved a similar measure recently.
-Howard County and the District are scheduled to consider similar bans in the coming months.
+Montgomery County passed a ban in 2003, and the Prince George's County Council approved a similar measure last week.
+Howard County and the District are scheduled to take up similar bans in the coming months.
+The proposal's prospects are uncertain in Howard, but it's likely to pass in the District.

 "It would ruin me," said Mark Hemmis, owner of the Phoenix Emporium, a restaurant-cum-bar in Ellicott City.
 "I'm the precise definition of a business that would be killed by a smoking ban."